supercollider/supercollider/README.md

 Usage
 -----

-Since version 3.6 SuperCollider consists of three separate components:
+SuperCollider consists of three separate components:

-1. sound synthesiser (audio server)
+1. scsynth - audio engine (the "server")
-2. programming language (and language interpreter)
+2. sclang - programming language runtime interpreter including Qt graphical user interfaces
-3. code editor (integrated development environment, or shortly, IDE)
+3. IDE (integrated development environment) - an editor for writing code and running supercollider

-To begin using SuperCollider, you usually first start up the IDE:
+To begin using SuperCollider, you usually start up the IDE:

-- on Mac OS simply start up the `SuperCollider.app` application
+- on Mac OS this is `SuperCollider.app`
-- on Linux and Windows, start up the `scide` executable
+- on Linux and Windows, this is the `scide` executable

-From here on, you can get further help by using the IDE's integrated help system which can be invoked via the "Help" menu or using the key combination `Ctrl+D` (on Linux, Windows) or `Cmd+D` (on Mac OS).
+You can get further help by using the IDE's integrated help system which can be invoked via the "Help" menu or using the key combination `Ctrl+D` (on Linux, Windows) or `Cmd+D` (on Mac OS).
 In the Help menu, you will also find an action that will take you directly to the help page on using the